I’ve never seen an opportunity with as much profit potential as the legal marijuana market has right now.

 Since then, it’s been slowly moving toward complete legalization.
 It recently started the process of making it official.

-On April 13 of this year, Canadian Prime Minister Justin Trudeau fulfilled one of his biggest campaign pledges by introducing Bill C-45, the Cannabis Act, which legalizes recreational marijuana in Canada.
+On April 13 of last year, Canadian Prime Minister Justin Trudeau fulfilled one of his biggest campaign pledges by introducing Bill C-45, the Cannabis Act, which legalizes recreational marijuana in Canada.

 This historic act will create a legal framework for the production, distribution, possession, safety standards, and sale of marijuana.
 It will allow adults in Canada to legally purchase and possess recreational marijuana from licensed providers.